When is Denver PrideFest?

 Denver PrideFest will take place June 15-16, 2019 in downtown Denver’s Civic Center Park, located at the intersection of Colfax and Broadway.
 Because of City of Denver permit regulations regarding use of Civic Center Park, the festival regularly takes place on the third weekend of June.

-How much does it cost to attend PrideFest?
+Is there a cost to attend Denver PrideFest?

 There is no charge for admission to Denver PrideFest.
 However, to purchase food and beverages you must buy tickets, sold at ticket stands throughout the park.
 Tickets can be purchased with cash only.
 There are ATMs on site.